rhapsodyjs/RhapsodyJS-docs/Configuration/Environments.md

     },

     socket: {
-        active: true //If the app uses Socket.
+        enabled: true //If the app uses Socket.
 To set the socket behavior, see Socket in the Configuration session }
 }
 ```